logo

 Persons with disabilities reasonably expect to be able to gather information, purchase products, and get in contact with a business online just like an able-bodied person.
 In all of these suits, there was information, content, or services provided on the website that were not accessible in the physical location.
 Or, they were inseparably tied to the physical location in such a way that those who couldn’t access the website were missing out.

-Although the internet is not a physical place that would have been taken into account with the passing of the Americans with Disabilities Act, it’s undeniable that access to the internet is necessary for full opportunity and enjoyment.
 It can be nearly impossible for an abled person to grasp the ways in which a disability can bar someone from accessing the world in the same ways.
 The World Wide Web Consortium (W3C)’s Web Accessibility Initiative (WAI) can be a very helpful resource in explaining the different types of disabilities and giving examples of common barriers in accessing the web.

 Aside from being “necessary and appropriate,” ADA compliance online can provide many benefits to your business (aside from avoiding lawsuits, of course).
 Ensuring that your website is accessible to everyone regardless of any disability will expand your target audience to cover nearly 20% of the country (United States Census).